ShellShoccar-jpn/csp_en/3/pwd.md

 You may suppose that all we have to do is use the option "-L" or "-P" clearly not to depend on the default behavior.
 But unfortunately, some implementations don't support the options.

-## Resolution
+## Solution

-We suggest two resolutions.
-One is that you make your shell script tolerant, whether LP or PP is given.
+We suggest two solutions.
+One is that you make your shell script tolerant, both LP and PP.

 The other is that you replace the pwd command with the following phrase.